sconover/wrong/README.markdown

 And if your assertion code isn't self-explanatory, then that's a hint that you might need to do some refactoring until it is.
 (Yes, even test code should be clean as a whistle. **Especially** test code.)

+## Details ##

+When a failure occurs, the exception message contains all the details you might need to make sense of it.
+Here's the breakdown:

+    Expected [CLAIM], but [PREDICATE]
+      [FORMATTER]
+      [SUBEXP] is [VALUE]
+      ...

+* CLAIM is the code inside your assert block
+* PREDICATE is a to-English translation of the claim, via the Predicated library.
+This tries to be very intelligible; e.g. translating "include?" into "does not include" and so on.
+* If there is a formatter registered for this type of predicate, its output will come next.
+(See below.)
+* SUBEXP is each of the subtrees of the claim, minus duplicates and truisms (e.g. literals).
+* The word "is" is a very nice separator since it doesn't look like code.
+* VALUE is `eval(SUBEXP).inspect`

+We hope this structure lets your eyes focus on the meaningful values and differences in the message, rather than glossing over with stack-trace burnout.
+If you have any suggestions on how to improve it, please share them.

+(Why does VALUE use `inspect` and not `to_s`?
+Because `inspect` on standard objects like String and Array are sure to show all relevant details, such as white space, in a console-safe way, and we hope other libraries follow suit.
+Also, `to_s` often inserts line breaks and that messes up formatting and legibility.)

 ## Formatters ##

 Enhancements for error messages sit under wrong/message.